paschun/u-boot-build/README.md

 Or using U-Boot cmdline:

-- Put `u-boot-rockchip-spi.bin` on first partition of a SD card.
+- Put `u-boot-rockchip-spi.bin` on first partition of an SD card.
 - Run from U-Boot cmdline:
 ```
 # Initialize SPI flash
 sf probe

-# Read u-boot-rockchip-spi.bin from first partition of a SD card
+# Read u-boot-rockchip-spi.bin from first partition of an SD card
 load mmc 1:1 10000000 u-boot-rockchip-spi.bin

 # Write to begining of SPI flash